Shweyy123/Student_Management_System/README.md

 1) Python 3.8-3.11: The project is built using Django 4.2.4, which requires a compatible version of Python.
 For more information on installing Python, refer to Python's official documentation.

 2) Visual Studio Code: Recommended IDE for this project.
-Download it here.

 Installation :